Abdogoda/Laravel-Interview-Tasks/TODOLIST/README.md

 > **Note:** The [`frontend`](./frontend) folder contains only HTML pages to be used for the task UI.
 You can use these as static templates or integrate them into your Laravel views as needed.

 ---

+## 🎥 YouTube Video Tutorial

+You can watch the full video explanation of this project on YouTube here:
+👉 Watch the [TODOLIST Task Video](https://youtu.be/dwOZF8pBBRg) on YouTube

+---